|

 near Ferrybridge, Yorkshire.

-Mr. Prior notes that
+Mr Prior notes that

 "Sir William [Ramsden] married a daughter of John Lowther